Chart Color Schemes

 Schofields - East lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of August 2025, Schofields - East's population is approximately 40,360.
-This represents a growth of 15,230 people, or 60.6%, since the 2021 Census which recorded a population of 25,130.
-The increase is inferred from the estimated resident population of 35,893 in June 2024 and an additional 3,977 validated new addresses since the Census date.
-This results in a density ratio of 3,461 persons per square kilometer, placing Schofields - East in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth of 60.6% since the 2021 census exceeds both the state (6.4%) and metropolitan area growth rates.
-Population growth in Schofields - East was primarily driven by interstate migration, contributing approximately 73.8% of overall population gains during recent periods.
+Schofields - East's population is approximately 40,360 as of Aug 2025.
+This figure represents a growth of 15,230 people since the 2021 Census, which reported a population of 25,130.
+The increase is inferred from ABS data showing an estimated resident population of 35,893 in June 2024 and an additional 3,977 validated new addresses since the Census date.
+This results in a population density ratio of 3,461 persons per square kilometer, placing Schofields - East in the upper quartile nationally according to AreaSearch assessments.
+The area's growth rate of 60.6% since the 2021 census exceeds both the state (6.4%) and metropolitan area rates, indicating it as a significant growth leader regionally.
+Interstate migration contributed approximately 73.8% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

-However, all drivers including overseas migration and natural growth were positive factors.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, Schofields - East is expected to experience exceptional growth, placing it in the top 10 percent of national areas.
-By 2041, the area is predicted to increase by 62,275 persons based on the latest population numbers, recording a gain of 143.2% in total over the 17-year period.
+Based on projected demographic shifts, Schofields - East is predicted to experience exceptional growth, placing it among the top 10 percent of national areas.
+By 2041, the area is expected to increase by approximately 62,275 persons based on current population numbers, resulting in a total gain of 143.2% over the 17-year period.

 Frequently Asked Questions - Population